 3. The clearest air mass is antarctic and arctic,

-4. The best moment to see a distant object is around 15-20 min after sunrise or before sunset when this object is located at the antisolar direction or at civil twilight when an object is located around solar azimuth.
+4. The best moment to see a distant object is around 15-20 min after sunrise or before sunset when this object is located in the antisolar direction or at civil twilight when an object is located around solar azimuth.

-5. The best moment to see a distant object occur, when a whole line of sight is shaded by clouds, but the sky at the horizon beyond remains clear, being strongly illuminated at once,
+5. The best moment to see a distant object occur when a whole line of sight is shaded by clouds, but the sky at the horizon beyond remains clear, being strongly illuminated at once,

 6. The atmosphere is always more transparent when looking up, even within the boundary layer,